Different Types of Cancer

 The best way to prevent lung cancer is to avoid, at all costs, cancer-causing substances that can be transmitted by air such as smoke and polluted air and to always include in the diet vegetables and fresh fruits such as oranges, lemons, guavas, pomelos and others.

 Prostate cancer affects the prostate glands.
-The cancer cells in the prostate can spread to the lymph nodes and bones.
+The cancer cells in the prostate glands can spread to your lymph nodes and bones.

 Common signs of prostate cancer: